Best daily deals

 The Bose Sport Earbuds boast an IPX4 water-resistance rating.

 The earbuds are free of any buttons, and the outside of each housing serves as a touch panel.
-Initially, controls were very limited, but Bose has since added the ability for you to use the right earbud to make volume adjustments.
-You can pause playback with a double-tap of the right earbud, or by removing it.
-Only the right bud houses a sensor for automatic ear detection for automatic play/pause functionality.
+Initially, controls were very limited, but Bose has since added the ability to use the right earbud to adjust volume.
+You can pause playback with a double-tap of the right earbud or by removing it.
+Only the right bud houses a sensor for automatic ear detection and automatic play/pause functionality.
 Another thing exclusive to the right earbud is mono listening.
 If your right ear is hearing impaired, you can’t yet use the left earbud alone, which is a real shame.

-The StayHear Max ear tips are one of the best features the Bose Sport Earbuds has to offer.
-At a glance, the ear tips look intimidating and are much larger than your standard sleeve, but they work wonders.
+The StayHear Max ear tips are one of the best features of the Bose Sport Earbuds.
+The ear tips look intimidating and are much larger than your standard sleeve, but they work wonders.
 No matter how much I shake my head, the earbuds stay in place.
 They’re also extremely comfortable: the wing tips lightly grip your concha, and the ear tips create a relatively pain-free seal to your ear canals.
-(Ed. note: this won’t be true for everyone.
+(Ed.
+Note: this won’t be true for everyone.
 Some people just can’t wear in-ears without some discomfort)

 The Bose Sport Earbuds true wireless workout earbuds in the charging case, adjacent to a pair of yellow rock-climbing shoes.

 The case isn’t anything special, though it’s much more compact than the one included with the Bose SoundSport Free.
 Unlike most true wireless headset cases, the Bose Sport Earbuds case doesn’t rely on magnets to keep it shut.
-Instead, you have to press a button which releases a lever, opening the lid.
+Instead, you must press a button that releases a lever, opening the lid.
 While it’s not as satisfying to use as something like the Google Pixel Buds A-Series case, it’s more functional because it guards against accidental openings anytime you drop it.

 Four LEDs line the outside of the case and indicate the remaining battery levels, while a single Bluetooth pairing button rests inside.
-This is something you’ll end up pressing a bit, because the Sport Earbuds has its fair share of connection quirks.
+You’ll end up pressing this a bit because the Sport Earbuds have their fair share of connection quirks.

 How do you control the Bose Sport Earbuds?

-The Bose Sport Earbuds has far fewer onboard controls than the original Bose SoundSport Earbuds.
+The Bose Sport Earbuds have far fewer onboard controls than the original Bose SoundSport Earbuds.
 The possible controls for the Bose Sport Earbuds are as follows:

 ActionLeft sideRight side